qapn/gnaf-importer/README.md

     ```
 1. Install Psycopg
     ```
-    pip3 install psycopg2
+    pip3 install psycopg2-binary
     ```
 1. Run the script to import the data:
     ```
     python3 import_gnaf.py
     ```

-The import should take less than 20 minutes to complete on most hardware.
+The import should take less than 30 minutes to complete on most hardware, and should leave you with a container of around 16GB.